AnshumanDec2K/Memories_MERN_Project/README.md

 -> while adding the URIs we add the URI with and without the port number

+-> we also need to add up the URLs for the sites where the deployments have happened for the authentication to take place successfully

 -> then the client ID provided generated is put against the clientId attribute in the GoogleOAuthProvider tag in the react App

 -> the GoogleLogin tag is then wrapped within the GoogleOAuthProvider component